How,s Do I Bail A Family Member Out Of Jail?

 - Be over the age of 18;

 - Able to attend court to sign the bail;

 - Be a Canadian citizen or a landed immigrant;

 - Have the capacity to monitor the accused;

 - Have some financial assets that you are willing to promise if the accused breaches their bail.2

 The money promised to the court is called the “quantum of the bail”.
-This money does not have to be paid upfront but it must be a significant amount according to you.
+The money does not have to be paid upfront but it must be a significant amount.
 Generally, you need to prove that you have the money through deeds or a bank statement.
-The money is only paid if the accused person breaches their bail.

 The bail hearing is an important part of the proceedings and it is prudent that you have a plan.
 If you are looking for more information or have additional questions, please do not hesitate to contact us.
 We will be happy to discuss your matter over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here